MESAHub/mesa/docs/source/developing/infrastructure.rst

 GitHub
 ------

-We have the `MESAHub <https://github.com/MESAHub>`_ GitHub organization.
+We have the `MESAHub <https://github.com/MESAHub>`__ GitHub organization.
 The members of the MTC/MAC all have owner-level privileges.
-MESAHub is classified an educational organization and this currently grants us a 100% discount, meaning this costs $0/yr.
+MESAHub is classified as an educational organization and this currently grants us a 100% discount, meaning this costs $0/yr.
 Unsubsidized, it would cost about $1200/yr.